byui-cse/cse450-course/source/module-06/discussion.md

 Based on your initial analysis of the data, your team feels:

 1. The RGB pixel values should be fine with that scale, since they're all the same.
-2. We should use a Rescaling layer to rescale the pixel values down to the range of 0 to 1.
+2. We should use rescale the pixel values down to the range of 0 to 1.
-3. We should use a Rescaling layer to rescale the pixel values down to the range of -1 to 1.
+3. We should use rescale the pixel values down to the range of -1 to 1.
-4. We should convert the image to gray scale by taking the average value of the three channels, giving us a single gray scale channel to work with.
+4. We should convert the image to grayscale, giving us a single color channel to work with.

 #### Data Augmentation